Let Him Go: Plot

-Later that night, Blanche, Donnie and Bill, along with Blanche's two other sons Marvin and Elton, break into the Blackledges' motel room.
-Margaret tells Blanche that Donnie struck Lorna and Jimmy.
-Blanche asks Donnie if it is true, slapping him and then Margaret to ask how hard he hit Lorna.
+That night, Blanche, Donnie and Bill, along with Blanche's two other sons Marvin and Elton, break into the Blackledges' motel room.
+When Margaret tells Blanche that Donnie struck Lorna and Jimmy, she asks Donnie if it is true, then slaps him and then Margaret to ask how hard he hit Lorna.
 When she orders him to hit Margaret, George grabs his gun and points it at them.

-The men overpower him, and Blanche orders Donnie to chop off his fingers with a hatchet, which he does.
+The men overpower George, then Blanche orders Donnie to chop off George's fingers with a hatchet, which he does.
 When they leave, Margaret takes George to the hospital.
-A local officer visits them to tell them that he spoke to the Weboys, who made it seem like George attacked first since he and Margaret planned to abduct Jimmy.
-He tells the Blackledges that Jimmy is a Weboy now and suggests they leave town.
+An officer later tells them that he spoke to the Weboys, who insist George attacked first, as he and Margaret planned to abduct Jimmy.
+The officer says that Jimmy is a Weboy now and suggests they leave town.

-Defeated, George and Margaret make their way back to Montana, but when George is too weak to keep going, they stop by Peter's again to rest.
-Peter talks to Margaret and tells her about how men once stormed his village and took children away from their families and then tried to "wash the Indian" out of them.
-When he returned to his grandmother, they couldn’t understand each other anymore.
-Knowing she must stay close to family, Margaret asks George if they can move out there to be near Jimmy.
-George says he is done and wants to give up.
+George and Margaret start heading back to Montana, but when he is too weak to keep going, they stop by Peter's again to rest.
+Margaret asks George if they can move out there to be near Jimmy.
+He, however, wants to give up.
 Margaret breaks down, devastated that they have lost both James and Jimmy.

-During the night, George sneaks out and goes back to the Weboy house.
-George finds a shotgun on the Weboy's back porch.
-He checks and replaces the shells in the gun.
-He sets a fire outside as a distraction and then makes his way into Donnie and Lorna's room, where he forces Donnie down at gunpoint while Lorna leaves.
-Meanwhile, Margaret notices George has gone and rushes with Peter to find him.
+During the night, George sneaks out, returning to the Weboys'.
+Finding a shotgun on the back porch, he checks and replaces the shells in the gun.
+George sets a fire outside as a distraction, reaches Donnie and Lorna's room, and forces Donnie down at gunpoint while Lorna leaves.

+Meanwhile, Margaret, upon finding George gone, rushes with Peter to find him.
 George knocks Donnie unconscious when he tries to alert the others.
-Blanche wakes up as George fights Bill, and Lorna tumbles down the stairs.
-Blanche aims her pistol at George as he gets Jimmy back but she accidentally shoots Bill in the face, killing him.
-George then throws Jimmy over the balcony to Lorna, who catches him as Blanche shoots George in the chest.
+Blanche wakes as he fights Bill, and Lorna tumbles down the stairs.
+Blanche aims her pistol at George as he gets Jimmy back but she accidentally shoots Bill dead.
+He then throws Jimmy over the balcony to Lorna, who catches him as Blanche shoots him in the chest.

-George musters enough strength to fight her for the gun as Marvin and Elton run upstairs, only for George to cause Blanche to shoot both of them.
+As Marvin and Elton run upstairs, George fights Blanche for the gun and eventually causes her to shoot both of them.
 Margaret and Peter find Lorna and Jimmy outside.
-Margaret rushes in to try and get George out.
-Blanche corners them and shoots George again, this time killing him.
-Margaret then grabs the shotgun and shoots Blanche dead.
-Peter gets her out as the Weboy house goes up in flames.
+Margaret rushes in to try and get George out, but Blanche corners them and shoots George again, this time killing him.
+Margaret then grabs the shotgun and kills Blanche.

+Peter gets Margaret out as the Weboy house goes up in flames.
+They later part ways, as she drives home with Lorna and Jimmy.